Komrod/web-servo/tutorials.md

 There is a shell script in the root directory that can do it for you.
 How to use it :
 ```
-  ./generateSSL.sh example/ssl/
+  ./generateSSL.sh example/ssl/ example
 ```
-This will generate files in the "example/ssl/" directory.
+This will generate the files in the "example/ssl/" directory.
 After succefull execution, the generated files are "example/ssl/example.key" and "example/ssl/example.crt".

 ### Generate local SSL files manually